Beer Batter Fish and Chips Recipe

 - kosher salt

-- Add 3-inch depth of oil to a large pot heavy bottomed pot or Dutch oven.
+- Begin by "pre-frying" the chips (fries).
+They will be fried twice.
+Add 3-inch depth of oil to a large pot heavy bottomed pot or Dutch oven.
 Heat oil to 325-degrees F.

 - Carefully add chips (fries) to hot oil, working in batches as needed to avoid overcrowding.
 Fry the chips for 3 minutes, drain and spread out on paper towel lined baking sheet.
-(Please note: chips are not fully done at this stage.)
+(Again, please note: chips are not fully done at this stage.)

-- Mix the ½ cup flour, 1 teaspoon salt and black pepper in a shallow bowl or dish; set aside.
+- Prepare the fish by mixing 1/2 cup of flour, 1 teaspoon salt and black pepper in a shallow bowl or dish; set aside.

 - Increase oil temperature to 375-degrees F.